zayne-labs/call-api/README.md

 });
 ```

-If you pass in a string, callApi will set `Content-Type` to `application/x-www-form-urlencoded`.
+**Query String Handling**: If you pass in a string, `CallApi` will set `Content-Type` to `application/x-www-form-urlencoded`.

-`CallApi` also contains a `toQueryString` method that can help you convert objects to query strings so you can use this option easily.
+`CallApi` also includes a `toQueryString` method that helps you convert objects to query strings, for extra convenience.

 ```js
 import { toQueryString } from "@zayne-labs/callapi";